stealjs/steal/docs/module-loader.md

 	});

-This works with any syntax supported by StealJS.
+This works with any syntax supported by Steal.